 - Soil Stabilization: Soil stabilization involves improving soil properties to make it more suitable for construction.
 Some stabilization methods, like using lime or cement, depend on the soil’s pH.
 For example, lime works best in soils with a certain pH range.
 Knowing the soil pH helps in choosing the right stabilization method.

-How to Use a pH Meter for Soil Testing
+How to Use a Ph Meter for Soil Testing in Construction

 - Collect Soil Samples: Take samples from different parts of the construction site to get an accurate pH reading.
 Make sure to collect samples from the depth where the foundation will be laid.